How to Choose the Best Lubricant For Plastic Parts?

 Aging Resistance

 Lubricants are highly likely to affect plastic parts as they age.
-That’s why synthetic lubricants are the best choice for marinating the plastic part for a longer period.
-The key to keeping the plastic in good shape for a longer period is to stay away from outgassing byproducts of plastic, specific formaldehyde, and styrene.
+That’s why synthetic lubricants are the best choice for marinating the plastic part for extended periods.

 Engaging Read – Top 5 Heat Resistant Plastic Materials | A List of High Temp Plastic Materials